-By the time you leave Student Orientation, you will have your fall schedule of classes in hand!
-One of the sessions during Day 1 of SO includes meeting with an academic adviser from your intended major to discuss which HASS course you should be registering for.
-In preparation for this meeting, you will be provided with a copy of Planning Your First Semester.
-This booklet outlines the core set of classes for all majors and will assist you in designing a schedule for the fall.
-Planning Your First Semester also includes course descriptions for many of the classes that first-year students will take and information concerning AP, IB, and transfer credit.
+By the time you attend Student Orientation, you will have your fall schedule of classes in hand!
+One of the sessions during Day 1 of SO includes meeting with an academic adviser from your intended major to discuss which HASS course you should be registering for after leaving orientation.
+In preparation for this meeting, you will be provided with a copy of Planning Your First Year.
+This booklet outlines the recommended set of classes for all majors and will assist you in designing a schedule for the year.
+Planning Your First Year also includes course descriptions for many of the classes that first-year students will take and information concerning AP, IB, and transfer credit.

 You don’t need to wait until SO to explore your options and see what’s available!
 Use the Planning Your First Year booklet (this will be available in the coming months); we will send an email to your account when it's available.
 Take a moment to look through it and see what HASS classes you might be interested in taking.
 You'll have the opportunity to register for your HASS class within the 24 hours following Student Orientation.
 Information and forms regarding transferring credits to Rensselaer are also included in this booklet.

 To get ready for Math 1010: Calculus I, it is advised that you take a look at “Ready… Set… Calculus.”
 The Math Department has prepared an online version and a sample quiz that you may want to take and review.
 It is strongly encouraged that you review this information.